Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/Playbook-Specific Advanced Improvements.md

 **FOR [[THE MONSTROUS]]**

-- You have freed yourself from the curse of your kind: your curse no longer applies, but you lose 1 Weird.
+- You have freed yourself from the curse of your kind: your curse no longer applies, but you lose 1 [[Weird]].
 - You turn evil (again): retire this character, they become one of [[the Keeper]]’s threats.

 Turning evil takes your hunter out of your control permanently.
 The character is now a threat, for [[the Keeper]] to use against [[the hunters]].
-Given how many of the team’s secrets your hunter knows, this option shouldn’t be chosen lightly!
+Given how [[many]] of the team’s secrets your hunter knows, this option shouldn’t be chosen lightly!

 **FOR [[The Professional]]**

-- You can get some or all of [[the hunters]] hired by your agency (they’ll get the **deal with the agency** move, as well as salary and benefits).
+- You can get some or all of [[the hunters]] hired by your agency (they’ll get the **[[deal with the agency]]** move, as well as salary and benefits).

 All [[the hunters]] you pick are now Agency employees.
-They all get the deal with the Agency move, and everything else that goes along with being an agent.
+They all get the [[deal with the Agency]] move, and everything else that goes along with being an agent.

 **FOR [[The Spell-Slinger]]**

-- You may cross off another option from your Tools and Techniques.
+- You may cross off another option from your [[Tools and Techniques]].
 This works just like when you first created your Spell-slinger—you are now less restricted in your spell casting.

 **FOR [[The Spooky]]**